Typos, spelling mistakes, and grammatical errors are every publisher’s worst nightmares. After all, they can all hurt your reputation.

 7. Slick Write

 Among competitors, Slick Write is a tough one for Grammarly.
-As of now, this software solution is completely free for professional use.
+As of now, this grammarly alternative is completely free for professional use.
 You can add the plugin to Chrome and Firefox to proofread your online content.

 - They have a 60-day free trial period, which is much longer than what other tools offer.